angelolab/pixie/README.md

 #### Pip Installation

-While we reocmmend users to use docker, if you choose to use this pipeline outside of docker, you can install `ark` using pip:
+While we recommend users to use docker, if you choose to use this pipeline outside of docker, you can install `ark` using pip:

 ```sh
 pip install ark-analysis==0.6.4